-Last year, I did a series of measurements and started working with glass evacuated tubes as insulators for the solar collector to enable higher temperatures and winter use.
+The reflector design has been simplified.
+I have done a series of measurements and started working with glass evacuated tubes as insulators for the solar collector to enable higher temperatures and winter use.

-Simpler hand or machine made ribs Previously, there were three different types of ribs - now one rib does all three jobs.
+Simpler hand or machine made ribs In the original version, there were three different types of ribs - now one rib does all three jobs.
 The new rib is simpler and lighter.
-Twelve can be made from a 2x4' (30x60 cm) sheet of material, only seven of the original could be made from a sheet this size.
+Thirteen can be made from a 2x4' (30x60 cm) sheet of material, only seven of the original could be made from a sheet this size.
 The ends of the rib are simplified to suit angle profile side channels which should be available anywhere.

 (click any pic to enlarge)

-Simpler side channels Now I am using a standard angle profile with a very strong and precise joint that can be made by hand or machine.
-Many different types of material can be used, whatever is locally available.
-It only needs to be straight and suit the local climate.
-The resulting assembly is robust yet light weight and completely grips the reflective sheet along the long edge and supports it accurately from below.
+Simpler side channels I show how to use a standard angle profile in a very strong and precise joint that can be made by hand or machine.
+Different materials can be used, to suit what is locally available.
+The resulting reflector assembly is robust yet light weight and completely grips the reflective sheet along the long edge and supports it accurately from below.

-Better balance, more efficient Each collector assembly is balanced before installation.
-Balance ensures that each takes minimal force and energy to position from the drive.
+Better balance, more efficient Each reflector assembly is balanced before installation.
+Balancing ensures that minimal force and therefore energy is required to position the array.
 In this way, different material can be used and the assembly adjusted just once for any resulting balance shift.
-I think I should be able to swing up to 25 reflectors (13 now) with the existing motor drive with this new method.
+I think I should be able to swing up to 25 reflectors with the existing motor drive with this new method.

 A ball bearing support and a much stiffer reflector frame will make high altitude use possible (near vertical mounting).
 You can use this either insulated or not.